Did You Know...

 32. Private fountains came into fashion on the east and west coasts, and Kansas City as well, in the late 1800's.
 J.C.Nichols, prominent real estate developer, began using fountains and sculpture to beautify his properties and set them apart from the industrial downtown in the 1930's.

 34. Tom Corbin, who designed the Children's Fountain, on North Oak Trafficway, used local children as his models.
 There is a girl name Joy, a boy on crutches called "Meeting Challenges", a girl ballerina, a boy playing soccer, a boy doing a handstand, and a girl with pigtails who is wading.
+The fountain was restored in 2015.

 35. The City of Fountains Foundation was organized in 1973 to obtain funds to build new fountains and establish endowments to make major repairs to the fountains.